mahajanankur/boxq/docs/getting-started.md

-# Getting Started with Enterprise SQS
+# Getting Started with BoxQ

-Welcome to Enterprise SQS!
+Welcome to BoxQ!
 This guide will get you up and running in minutes. 🚀

 ## 📋 Prerequisites